BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 #### Single Points of Compromise (SPOC)

 SPOF and SPOC inevitably lie in balance.
 The more SPOF is reduced, the greater SPOC is increased.
-Since this scenario does its best to minimize SPOF, it does have some vulnerability to SPOC, but it has been designed so that two locales must be attacked to provide an attacker with sufficient key material to create a compromise.
+Since this scenario does its best to minimize SPOF because of the assumption that "Loss is More Likeley than Theft", it does have some vulnerability to SPOC, but it has been designed so that two locales must be attacked to provide an attacker with sufficient key material to create a compromise.
 This underlines the importance of separating locales where material is stored.

+If a user had the converse assumption, that theft were more likely than loss, an alternative scenario could be created where theft at two locales would provide at most one key and some additional information.
+This would most likely require creating a larger set of SSKR shares (probably a 3 of 5) and also splitting up the Password Backup Words.
+Doing so would increase Process Fatigue and possibly Key Fragility.
+But, #SmartCustody is about making those assessments for yourself, and deciding which adversaries are the most important.

 See above for how you recover if a particular locale is burgled.
 Meanwhile, here's the flip side: what key material a thief acquires in each situation: